 The 200-kilometre-long Koitajoki River flows through large peatlands and forests in the borderlands between Finland and Russia.
 Almost 40 % of the lands of the river’s catchment consist of peatlands, which is why the water of the river is naturally humus-rich and dark in color.

 Even though the Koitajoki catchment remains a vibrant wilderness and provides diverse habitats for a multitude of species, it has also experienced major changes and disturbances.
-Hydropower construction, loggings, drainage of peatlands, and peat mining, especially since the mid-1900s, have had its effects on both water quality and biodiversity of the entire catchment.
+Hydropower construction, logging, drainage of peatlands, and peat mining, especially since the mid-1900s, have had its effects on both water quality and biodiversity of the entire catchment.
 The mercury levels of the river are of special concern.

 Koitajoki used to be a significant spawning area of migratory fish, such as the endangered landlocked Atlantic salmon.
 The endemic plankton whitefish (Coregonus l. pallasi) still lingers on, despite the damages.